 - Child, Adolescent and Family Treatment Unit.
 In this unit, children and teenagers receive treatment for a wide variety of conditions, such as eating disorders, mood and adjustment disorders, anxiety, chronic illnesses, and self-injury behavior.
 Treatment is family-based and multidisciplinary.
 Patients spend time with psychiatrists, psychologists, social workers, nurses, and occupational, physical, music and recreational therapists.
 The treatment plan includes family therapy and one-on-one sessions with parents.

 Mayo Clinic Depression Center

-A member of the National Network of Depression Centers, Mayo Clinic Depression Center offers comprehensive evidence-based evaluation and treatment for people with depression or bipolar disorder.
+A member of the National Network of Depression Centers, Mayo Clinic Depression Center offers comprehensive evidence-based evaluation and treatment for adults and children with depression or bipolar disorder.
 Programs range from outpatient consultations to intensive inpatient treatment, with care provided by a team of Mayo Clinic psychiatrists, psychologists, nurse practitioners, social workers and other specialists with expertise in mood disorders.
 Services include:

 - Depression Improvement Across Minnesota, Offering a New Direction (DIAMOND).
 DIAMOND involves a primary care provider, care manager and consulting psychiatrist for Minnesota adults with depression who are seen in primary care settings, with a focus on relapse prevention.
 DIAMOND is currently only available for patients who have Mayo primary care providers in Rochester or Kasson, Minn.